Mjaiswal50/FinalResumeBuilderBackend/README.md

    replace cb(null, './src/uploads')
    with
    cb(null, './build/uploads')
-step 11.Follow heroku site
+step 12.Follow heroku site
-step 8.Whatever url pops up on terminal use it as baseUrl in frontend in \src\app\services\http-service.ts replace private baseURl = 'http://localhost:5000/api';
+step 13.Whatever url pops up on terminal use it as baseUrl in frontend in \src\app\services\http-service.ts replace private baseURl = 'http://localhost:5000/api';
   with
   private baseURl='https://xyz.herokuapp.com/api';
+step 14.
+IF RUNNING BACKEND ON LOCAL SERVER USE NORMAL START SCRIPT ALSO CHANGE PATH OF PATH OF IMAGE STORAGE TO SRC FROM BUILD.